hackoregon/postgis-geocoder-test/Docker/README.md

 ### Populating the database
 1. Download the image: `docker pull docker.io/znmeb/postgis_geocoder`.
 2. Important!
 Set the environment variable POSTGRES_PASSWORD to "yourpasswordhere".
 The activation process sets this password for the `postgres` database superuser, and the database population scripts have that hard coded.
 Once you've populated the database you can change the password.
-3. Do `docker run --detach --name postgis_geocoder docker.io/znmeb/postgis_geocoder /bin/bash`.
-This will put you in a console inside the `postgis_geocoder` container.
+3. Type `docker run --detach --name postgis_geocoder docker.io/znmeb/postgis_geocoder`.
+This will run the image detached (in the backgrounp), initializing the database in the process.
+4. Type `docker exec -it -u postgres postgis_geocoder /bin/bash`.
 You'll be logged in as `postgres` in the `/gisdata` directory.
 4. Type `/gisdata/create-geocoder-database.bash`.
 This will build the `geocoder` database.
 5. Type `exit` to leave the console after the script has finished.
 Then type